Is Renting a Dumpster Worth It? (10 Pros and Cons)

 But if for some reason you’re unable to lift heavy stuff, at CFL Dumpsters, we also provide curbside pickup.
 It’s not as cheap as renting our dumpsters, but it will save your back.
 You can book our service Online or over the phone.

-3. You stay in control
+3. You stay in control when you rent a roll off dumpster

 When cleaning or renovating, it is easy to accidentally throw away the wrong stuff.
 And in the case a loved one has passed away, throwing away the wrong items can be even more emotionally damaging.